JuliaLang/julia/doc/stdlib/base.rst

    Add processes on remote machines via SSH.
 Requires julia to be installed in the same location on each node, or to be available via a shared file system.
    If ``tunnel`` is ``true`` then SSH tunneling will be used.
 Named argument ``dir`` optionally specifies the location of the julia binaries on the worker nodes.
-Additional ssh options may be specified by passing a Cmd object with named argument ``sshflags``, e.g., sshflags=`-i /home/foo/bar.pem`
+Additional ssh options may be specified by passing a Cmd object with named argument ``sshflags``, e.g. :literal:`sshflags=\`-i /home/foo/bar.pem\``

 .. function:: addprocs_sge(n)